-We teach Maths and English discretely within the morning's timetable and then further knit them into our afternoon session where learning is shared through a BIG IDEA.
+Our curriculum is designed and built around the 5R's.
+Maths and English are taught discretely within the morning timetable and further knit into the afternoon session where learning is shared through a BIG IDEA.

 Positive Behaviour Management

 Skelton Primary takes a positive attitude towards behaviour management.
 The school is committed to providing an environment where all pupils are valued and are able to learn and play together in a caring, happy, co-operative and safe atmosphere.
 It is the responsibility of the children, staff, governors and parents to ensure that high standards of behaviour are maintained in an atmosphere of mutual respect, trust, openness, fairness and consistency.